-“My hope is that we can bring more awareness to the growing problems of underage drinking, prescription drug abuse, and illicit drug use this year and the years to come.
-National Prevention Week gives us the opportunity to just that.
+“I hope that we can bring more awareness to the growing problems of underage drinking, prescription drug abuse, and illicit drug use this year and the years to come.
+National Prevention Week allows us to do just that.
 Bringing awareness to these important issues in our society is exactly what’s going to create positive change.
-Hopefully, everyone will participate in spreading the message during this week and beyond,” says Pax Prentiss, CEO and co-founder of Passages Malibu and Passages Ventura.
+Hopefully, everyone will participate in spreading the message during this week and beyond,” says Pax Prentiss, CEO, and co-founder of Passages Malibu and Passages Ventura.

 National Prevention Week 2012 is timed for the start of summer because, as SAMHSA explains, “Summer is a season filled with celebrations and recreational activities that can potentially be linked to substance use and abuse, such as graduation parties, proms, weddings, boating, and camping excursions.
-It is also timed to allow schools to take part in a prevention-themed event before the school year ends, raising awareness in students of all ages.
-The percentages of marijuana, cigarette, and alcohol initiates among youth increase between spring (April and May) and summer (June and July), and the timing of National Prevention Week 2012 will help to raise awareness in youth at this crucial time of year.”
+It is also timed to allow schools to participate in a prevention-themed event before the school year ends, raising awareness in students of all ages.
+In addition, the percentages of marijuana, cigarette, and alcohol initiation among youth increase between spring (April and May) and summer (June and July), and the timing of National Prevention Week 2012 will help to raise awareness in youth at this crucial time of year.”

-If you or a loved one is in need of help with an addiction to any type of substance – alcohol, heroin, cocaine, marijuana, prescription medicine, painkillers, or any other type of addictive substance – help is out there.
-Passages Malibu and Passages Ventura offer customized, holistic, non-12 Step treatment plans for every type of addiction.
-Their addiction treatment centers in Malibu and Ventura, California are two of only 6% of the nation’s behavioral health treatment programs that have earned the coveted JCAHO accreditation.
+If you or a loved one needs help with an addiction to any substance – alcohol, heroin, cocaine, marijuana, prescription medicine, painkillers, or any other type of addictive substance – support is out there.
+Passages Malibu and Passages Ventura offer customized, holistic, non-12 Step treatment plans for every kind of addiction.
+In Malibu and Ventura, California, their addiction treatment centers are two of only 6% of the nation’s behavioral health treatment programs that have earned the coveted JCAHO accreditation.

-Please join Passages Malibu, Passages Ventura, and SAMHSA in spreading the word of National Prevention Week.
+Would you please join Passages Malibu, Passages Ventura, and SAMHSA in spreading the word of National Prevention Week?

 About Passages Malibu & Passages Ventura: